xornet-sl/autoversion/README.md

+[![Coverage](./badges/coverage.svg)](./badges/coverage.svg)

 # Automatically suggest a new version

-[![Coverage](./badges/coverage.svg)](./badges/coverage.svg)

-TODO
+**This Github Action is in under development.
+Do not rely on it**